Rebaiiii/PBL5_Zero123plusplus_modification/README.md

 ## Results

-The results below come from [`training_log.txt`](training_log.txt).
-Image comparisons, reconstructed meshes, and perceptual or geometry metrics are still needed for a full evaluation.

 The run used 437 training samples and 49 validation samples on one NVIDIA GeForce RTX 3060.
 It finished five epochs and 2,185 optimizer steps.
 It stopped before 2,500 steps because `max_epochs=5`.
 The final checkpoint was saved as `adapter_last.pt`.

 | Completed epoch | Training loss | Validation loss |